 Bone fractures are a major cause of morbidity in postmenopausal women.
 Around 250,000 new cases present each year in the US alone.
 Bone fractures account for many hours of hospital care that triple those for breast cancer patients.
 It has been estimated that a woman may lose 35% of their cortical bone mass and 50% of trabecular bone throughout a lifetime.

 US estimations suggest that risk of vertebral and hip fractures in postmenopausal white women are 16% and 32% respectively.

 Initially, it was feared that Tamoxifen anti-estrogenic effects would accelerate bone resorption or could increase the risk of developing osteoporosis.
-However, studies in vitro and in vivo showed the opposite.
-Studies in vitro and in animals showed how Tamoxifen actually lowers the rates of resorption of trabecular bone which results in a net preservation of bone density.
+As a matter of fact, studies in vitro and in vivo showed the opposite.
+Studies in vitro and in animals showed how Tamoxifen actually lowers the rates of resorption of trabecular bone; which results in a net preservation of bone density.

 In humans, nine studies were conducted to examine the effect of Tamoxifen on bone resorption.
 Fornander et al. were the first to observe that there was no increase in bone loss in patients taking Tamoxifen over 2 to 5 years.